 Canon did a very good job with this particular entry DSLR camera.

-Yes, there’s an integrated flash and also an option of having an external flash, but there’s something great light sensitivity provides which your flash (be it external or internal ) cannot provide.
+Yes, there’s an integrated flash and also an option of having an external flash.
+Still, there’s something excellent light sensitivity provides which your flash (be it external or internal ) cannot offer.

 3 frames per second is actually slow and can be quite frustrating; worse if you’re not a very patient individual.